 Welcome to Amaris Lebron, our NEW Administrative Assistant.
 Amaris graduated from Sacramento City College in December of 2014 with her Associate’s Degree in communications and is currently enrolled at CSUS pursuing her Bachelor's degree.
 She is very excited to be working with the League to utilize what she has learned so far in her college career and gain experience for the future.

-Dora Rose serves as Senior Director, Civic Engagement for the League of Women Voters of California Education Fund.
+Dora Rose serves as Deputy Director for the League of Women Voters of California Education Fund.
 Dora has been a civil rights litigator, policy advocate, and voting rights activist for over twenty years.
 Her experience includes holding leadership positions with the Voting Rights Institute, the Center for Election Integrity at Cleveland State University, and as General Counsel and Director of Voter Protection for the Ohio Democratic Party.

 Elizabeth joined the staff as the first Communications Manager for

 the League in 2007.
 Ms. Leslie is responsible for a variety of tasks

 including: setting communications strategy, writing online content,

 editing newsletters, fundraising, partnership outreach, Web

 site management, and training.
 Ms. Leslie also manages multiple social

 media channels and media relations.

 Jenny Burger is the Development Coordinator for the League of Women Voters of California Education Fund.
 She earned a bachelor's degree in English at Western Washington University before returning to her native California to pursue graduate study at UC Davis, where she taught composition and literature.